sc250024/spinnaker-installation-helm-halyard/README.md

 ## How the new Halyard-based chart works

+Most Helm charts are essentially YAML with some Mustache templating built in to make the generation of Kubernetes YAML manifests easier.
 Rather than deploy YAML configurations directly, the new Halyard-based Helm chart deploys the following on installation:

 * A `Job` pod which runs the initial installation.
-* A `StatefulSet` pod which runs the actual Halyard daemon, and is used by a cluster administrator to administer Spinnaker, or install other integrations.
+* A `StatefulSet` pod which runs the actual Halyard daemon (used by the aforementioned pod on initial installation), and is used by a cluster administrator to administer Spinnaker.

 Other pods that are installed will depend based on your own needs.
-For example, upon the initial installation, a Redis pod or Minio pod might be spun up as well.
+For example, upon the initial installation, a Redis pod or Minio pod might be spun up as well if you choose to use those services.

 ## Installation

 Now let's get to the installation.
 Once this PR ([helm/charts#6407](https://github.com/helm/charts/pull/6407)) is merged the new chart will be available in the `stable` channel from the default Kubernetes chart repository.
+If it's not merged, you can still use the chart, but you should do a `git clone` of Vic's repository here: [https://github.com/viglesiasce/charts](https://github.com/viglesiasce/charts).
+The new Halyard-based chart is located in the [spin-v1.0.0](https://github.com/viglesiasce/charts/tree/spin-v1.0.0) branch.
+Anytime you see `stable/spinnaker`, you can just directly point to the Git repository on your local computer, e.g. `/some/path/to/viglesiasce-charts/stable/spinnaker`.

-I'm assuming you already have the following set up:
+This article assumes you already have the following set up:

 * Kubernetes cluster with enough resources. **NOTE**: This probably should not be run locally, although you're free to try; just keep in mind that this is a large deployment of around 10 pods.
 * Helm